Fantastic Mr. Fox (film): Denialism and acceptance

 Throughout the film, the animal protagonists are in denial about being "wild animals", even though the way they interact and fight showcase that they are wild.
 Mr. Fox and Kylie discuss how they are afraid of wolves, an example of a wild animal; however, after coming into contact with a wolf in the film's ending, they appreciate the wolf's beauty and their similarities with them.
 Mr. Fox then acknowledges the idea of living underground since he accepts himself to be a wild animal with a simple life.

 Release

 The film had its world premiere as the opening film of the 53rd BFI London Film Festival on October 14, 2009.
 20th Century Fox released it theatrically in the United Kingdom on October 23 and the United States on November 13.

 Home media

 20th Century Fox Home Entertainment released the DVD and Blu-ray in the United States on March 23, 2010.
 The Criterion Collection released the film on Blu-ray and DVD on February 18, 2014.
-It was released on Ultra HD Blu-ray by Criterion on September 30, 2025, as part of the ten film collection The Wes Anderson Archive: Ten Films, Twenty-Five Years.
+It was released on Ultra HD Blu-ray by Criterion (who became Indian Paintbrush's sister company in May 2024) on September 30, 2025, as part of the ten film collection The Wes Anderson Archive: Ten Films, Twenty-Five Years.

 On May 22, 2020, Fantastic Mr. Fox was made available to stream on Disney+ in North America.